Channel 4 Logo

 2022 – today

-Each element of this updated logo – from the black ‘four’ that suggests authority and stability to the intricate geometric shapes that evoke a sense of modernity and innovation and the thoughtful spacing between the stripes that strikes a balance between openness and cohesion – works together to create a symbol that perfectly encapsulates the channel’s brand identity.
+Each element of this updated logo, from the black ‘four’ that suggests authority and stability to the intricate geometric shapes that evoke a sense of modernity and innovation, and the thoughtful spacing between the stripes that strikes a balance between openness and cohesion, works together to create a symbol that perfectly encapsulates the channel’s brand identity.

 2023 – today

 In a strategic move that weaves nostalgia with continuity, the channel returned to its roots by restoring the original color that marked the beginning of its logo history.
 The color choice is a subtle yet vibrant salad green, a shade that leans towards the refreshing spectrum of mint.
-This nod to its original color palette rekindles fond memories of the channel’s early days and imbues the brand identity with renewed vitality and energy.
+This nod to its original color palette rekindles fond memories of the channel’s early days and imbues the brand identity with renewed vitality.

 Apart from this change in hue, the logo’s composition remains consistent with the black variant.
 The numeral ‘4’ meticulously maintains the same proportions and geometric configuration, ensuring the brand’s visual identity remains instantly recognizable despite the color shift.